Discrepancy in denial reason codes:

 All Montana Healthcare Programs providers, Medicaid/HMK Plus, CHIP/HMK, and Mental Health Services Plan (MHSP), will be moved to EFT (direct deposit) and ERA over the next two months.

-In order to accomplish this transition, Xerox will eliminate both the paper remittance advice option and paper warrants/checks.
+In order to accomplish this transition, Provider Relations will eliminate both the paper remittance advice option and paper warrants/checks.
 Some providers were affected as early as December 1, 2014.

 To avoid disruption in receiving remittance advices and payments, providers should initiate the change to EFT/ERA as soon as possible.
 All providers must be registered for the web portal and submit their paperwork to Provider Relations to be eligible for payment and receive applicable ERAs in 2015.